 Unlike many other card battlers, leaders aren't protected by placing a large number of cards on your side of the battlefield.
 There are no defense positions or need to take out the underlings.
 Besides cards with a taunt ability, you are free and frankly encouraged to attack the opposing leader.
 Towns provide a chance to gain new followers and trading of goods, the currency in the world is batteries, for food and anything else needed to keep the pilgrimage thriving.
 Luxury items shared with your followers keep hope alive, granting temporary status effects for the upcoming battle.
 Only one can be active at a time.
 As a roguelike, runs can end almost as soon as they begin due to the harsh nature of the game's battles.

 Nowhere Prophet is a single-player procedurally generated card battler with a brutal learning curve with critical decision making.
 You'll need to juggle the need to defend the convoy with decisions that will lead to many of your cards' death.
 Losing followers hurts, but giving the roguelike nature of the game, you can restart and pray for a better run.
 The campaign features multiple difficulties, along with daily challenges and custom game options.Note: Nowhere Prophet was reviewed on Xbox One.
-A digital copy of the game provided by the publisher.
+A digital copy of the game was provided by the publisher/developer.